mobizt/FirebaseClient/README.md

 >
 > Anyway, library also provides the option for less or non-secure usage which no authorization tokens are involved i.e. using database secret (`LegacyToken`) for Realtime database and using no authorization token (`NoAuth`) if the security rules are allowed (see the [Project Preparation and Setup](#project-preparation-and-setup) section).
 >
-> You can get started using this library with these [beare minimun examples](https://github.com/mobizt/FirebaseClient/blob/main/examples/BareMinimum/) or these [simple Realtime database examples](https://github.com/mobizt/FirebaseClient/blob/main/examples/RealtimeDatabase/Simple) which using database secret and no token, which are similar to the other legacy Firebase library usage.
+> You can get started using this library with these [bare minimun examples](https://github.com/mobizt/FirebaseClient/blob/main/examples/BareMinimum/) or these [simple Realtime database examples](https://github.com/mobizt/FirebaseClient/blob/main/examples/RealtimeDatabase/Simple) which using database secret and no token, which are similar to the other legacy Firebase library usage.
 >
 > For secure and more elaborate usages, you have to read the documentation thouroughly and follow the library provided examples to get familiar with the library usage.